 Children adopted from a non convention country must qualify as orphans before receiving U.S. citizenship.
 When U.S. citizens finalize an adoption abroad, they must apply to the USCIS for an IR-3 visa for the child.
 An IR-3 visa classifies the child as an immigrant and may provide the child with citizenship upon arrival in the States.

-Readoption after a foreign adoption decree is an option in Oregon but not a requirement.
-Parents wishing to receive a State birth certificate for their child must submit to the court a readoption or validation of a foreign adoption.
+Readoption in ND is an option but not a requirement.
+Parents wishing to receive a State birth certificate must submit to the court a readoption or validation of a foreign adoption.